naveenrajan/SurveyShrike/README.md

   3) Survey Taken On - Time of submission of the survey
   4) The questions attempted by the user taken the survey
   5) The options submitted for the respective questions by the users.

+ # Testing Framework written using Behave & Allure

+ > Behave framework identifies the Step function by decorators matching with feature file predicate.
+For Example, Given predicate in Feature file Scenario searches for step function having decorator "given."
+Similar matching happens for When and Then.
+But in the case of 'But,' 'And,' Step function takes decorator same as it's preceding step.
+For Example, If 'And' comes for Given, matching step function decorator is @given.